Astroua/AstroCompute_Scripts/README.md

 # AstroCompute CASA Scripts
 A collection of python scripts to create high time resolution light curves from calibrated interferometric data sets.
-These scripts run in the Common Astronomy Software Application ([CASA]: (http://casa.nrao.edu)) and have been tested with VLA, SMA and NOEMA data sets.
+These scripts run in the Common Astronomy Software Application ([CASA](http://casa.nrao.edu)) and have been tested with VLA, SMA and NOEMA data sets.

 ## Links for importing data into CASA
 * VLA: Can be downloaded from archive in CASA format.